smallest-cock/RL-Custom-Quickchat/README.md

 - Take your own screenshots and replace the supplied .png images
   - Make sure to crop them similarly and give them the same name
-- Delete the `region=( ... )` argument in the `clickThing` function for whatever image isn't being found
+- Find `functions.py` → `def enableBallTexture():` → `clickThing(...)` for whatever image isn't being found, and delete the `region=(...)` argument

   ![gif_demo](https://github.com/smallest-cock/RL-Custom-Quickchat/assets/48503773/ba8bf2a7-edb1-472f-8275-5d610b75f3e4)

   - This will make the autoclicker search the entire screen (rather than a specific region), which is slower but should give better chances at finding the image

-- If you want a better (more performant) fix you can edit the `region=( ... )` argument yourself, to search a specific region on your screen where you know the image will be.
+  - If you want a better (more performant) fix you can edit the `region=(...)` argument yourself, to search a specific region on your screen where you know the image will be.
     - The structure is `region=(topLeftX, topLeftY, width, height)` where each value is a number (in pixels)
     - A smaller region generally means a faster search, but make sure the region is large enough to contain the whole .png image

 #### If you get this error: `PyAutoGUI was unable to import pyscreeze ...`